CarlosLeyvaAyala/DM-Lib-Typescript/Hotkeys.md

 When doing so, expect `hotkey4` to be run **only and only** when `E` is pressed alone.

 Modifiers are keys that have both left and right key (right shift, left shift, right control...). \
-It doesn't matter which of both you press, since both are the same for this library.
+It doesn't matter which of both you press, since both are the same for whatever mod sent you here.

 ## Modifier combinations

 You can also combine many modifiers to define a hotkey.

-This effectively raises the possible number of hotkeys to... what??? **At least 400 possible combinations**, so you won't ever get short of hotkeys to use.
+This effectively raises the possible number of hotkeys to... what??? **Around 800 possible combinations**, so you won't ever get short on hotkeys to use.

 Just look at all possibilities **for just one key** (`"F1"`).